 These prawns are characterized by its spots on the shell, and it is clear that for this reason this species is nicknamed “Tiger”.
-To cook it, one of the most used technique is to boil it for subsequently cover it in water, salt and ice so it is easier to peel.
+To cook it, one of the most used technique is to boil it for

 14. Clam or striped venus from Punta Umbría.

-To be fair it must be said that you can also find them in other places of Huelva and Cadiz.
+o be fair it must be said that you can also find them in other places of Huelva and Cadiz.
 Both species are very similar, the striped venus tend to have a more oval shape than the clams.
 Both are perfect to have a balanced diet since they are very low in fat and calories, with high levels of phosphorus.